CaloQVAE : Simulating high-energy particle-calorimeter interactions using hybrid quantum-classical generative models: Introduction

-In 2015, a method utilising quantum annealing for training deep neural networks was proposed with a description on how to map RBMs, the basic building blocks of deep belief networks (DBNs), onto the D-Wave Two hardware \cite{Adachi2015}.
-Building on this idea, a subsequent work explored quantum annealers' ability to sample from Boltzmann distributions, overcoming several challenges including effective temperature estimation and restricted quantum hardware architecture, to propose an algorithm to enhance RBM learning with quantum hardware \cite{effective_temperatures_estimation}.
-In 2017, a study tested the freeze-out conjecture in quantum annealers, revealing most instances do not exhibit a well-defined freeze-out point or an effective temperature due to quantum fluctuations and noise \cite{freeze_out}.
-The subsequent development of the quantum variational autoencoder (QVAE) showcased the feasibility of utilising a quantum Boltzmann machine as a prior for latent generative process in a variational autoencoder \cite{Khoshaman_2018, Winci_2020}.
-The study of QVAE also highlighted the potential of large latent-space quantum Boltzmann machines in achieving quantum advantage for deep generative models.
-These innovations serve to motivate a new research direction: employing quantum generative models for simulating High-Energy Physics (HEP) detectors.
+In deep generative models, the computational costs and the time required for GPU processing are significant concerns.
+Therefore, we aim to develop a quantum-assisted generative model for calorimeter data simulation, inspired by the potential of quantum computing to reduce these computational burdens.
+In 2015, a method utilising quantum annealing for training deep neural networks was proposed with a description on how to map Restricted Boltzmann Machines onto a D-Wave Two hardware \cite{Adachi2015}.
+Building on this idea, a subsequent work explored quantum annealers' ability to sample from Boltzmann distributions \cite{effective_temperatures_estimation}.
+The development of the quantum variational autoencoder (QVAE) showcased the feasibility of utilising a quantum Boltzmann machine as a prior for latent generative process in a variational autoencoder \cite{Khoshaman_2018,winci2020path}.
 In 2021, a hybrid quantum-classical qGAN showed promise for accelerating HEP detector simulations using quantum generator circuits and classical discriminator neural networks \cite{qGAN}.
 In a very recent development, CaloDVAE introduced a discrete variational autoencoder with an RBM prior for fast calorimeter shower simulation, yielding promising results in generating realistic and diverse samples.
-The possibility of using quantum annealing processors as sampling devices for the RBM prior was also discussed, which represents a crucial initial step towards applying QVAEs for calorimeter shower simulation and exploring quantum annealing processors in HEP research \cite{Abhi}.
+The possibility of using quantum annealing processors as sampling devices for the RBM prior was also discussed \cite{Abhi}.

-Variational Autoencoders (VAEs) are a class of latent variable generative models, $p_{\theta}(\mathbf{x}, \mathbf{z})$, that maximize an evidence lower bound (ELBO) to the true log-likelihood:
+In this paper, we extend the previous work from CaloDVAE to CaloQVAE by employing the D-Wave quantum hardware \cite{DWAVE} to bypass the need for computationally intensive Markov Chain evaluations used in CaloDVAE, and get samples at a high rate from the latent space of a classically trained model.
+Our model enables the simulation of showers with clusters that have a granularity and number of cells, as well as energy scales, similar to those expected in actual experiments.
+This level of detail, corresponding to clusters observed in current and future LHC experiments, marks the first instance of utilizing quantum computing for generative models in calorimeter shower simulations at such a realistic scale.